SYusupov/LogicGPT/README.md

 ### Dataset
 For fine-tuning, I used the [Open-Platypus](https://huggingface.co/datasets/garage-bAInd/Open-Platypus) dataset.
 It consists of questions on Math, Science, reading comprehension, coding, and Logic.
 The dataset was chosen because:
-- I heard that LLMs do not show good performance for logical reasoning and maths questions.
-I was curious if I can improve them by finetuning myself.
+- I heard that LLMs do not perform well when answering logical reasoning and maths questions.
+I was curious if I could improve them by fine-tuning myself.
-- Much preprocessing was done to the dataset to ensure a high-quality, which includes:
+- Much preprocessing was done to the dataset to ensure a high quality, which includes:
    - pairs of sentences with similarity above 80% were removed, the similarity was computed with Sentence Transformers and using keyword search
    - questions similar to the questions in Hugging Face benchmark test sets were removed
 - Change in performance across a variety of tasks can be evaluated.